geozor-network/kiruna-blasting/README.md

-# kiruna-blasting
+# Kiruna iron ore mine blasting location experiment

 Seismography experiment - underground iron mine blasting detection by smartphones.

 Every night in Kiruna iron ore mine the tons of explosives are blasted betwen 1:15 and 1:40 local time.
 The most usual time for blasting is 1:30.
-If you stand near to Kiruna LKAB mine in that time you definitely feel the artificial earthquake generadet by explosion around one kilometer bellow surface.
+If you stand near to [Kiruna LKAB mine](https://en.wikipedia.org/wiki/Kiruna_mine) in that time you definitely feel the artificial earthquake generadet by explosion around one kilometer bellow surface.

 You can hear the sound recording of the blasting by playing one of [these files](https://github.com/geozor-network/kiruna-blasting/tree/master/data/16092019/kakl).
 (But you definitely need a subwoofer to hear something)